kotamorishi/rolling_galactic/README.md

 ```python
 UUID = '692a216f-967b-49ec-95f5-ef307982c4b0'
 ```
-if your server ip is 192.168.0.122, set GALACTIC_SERVER as below.
+If your server ip is 192.168.0.122, set GALACTIC_SERVER as below. remember to add /api/ at the end of the url and scheme(http or https) is required.
 ```python
 GALACTIC_SEVER = 'http://192.168.0.122:3999/api/'
 ```